PowerDNS/pdns/CODING_GUIDELINES.md

 };
 ```

-The use of smart pointers can be a solution to most resources leakage, but otherwise the only way is to be careful about exceptions in constructors:
+The use of smart pointers can be a solution to most resource leakage problems, but otherwise the only way is to be careful about exceptions in constructors:

 ```C++
 BadFileDescriptorWrapper()